Allied-Bits-Ltd/parlot/README.md

 ## Compilation

-Grammar trees built using the Fluent API can optionally be compiled with the `Compile()` method.
+Grammar trees built using the Fluent API can optionally be compiled with the `Compile()` method (compilation is not supported in the AOT-compatible assembly).
 At that point, instead of evaluating recursively all the parsers in the grammar tree, these are converted to a more linear and optimized but equivalent compiled IL.
 This can improve the performance by 20% (see benchmarks results).

 ## Performance